-- A small group of key officers plus legal counsel, investment banker, proxy soliciting firm and public relations firm. - Continuing contact and periodic meetings or calls with the team are important. - A periodic fire drill with the team is helpful to maintain a state of preparedness; the team should be familiar with the hedge funds and other investors that have made activist approaches generally and be particularly focused on those that have approached other companies in the same industry and the tactics each fund has used; the team should also use that familiarity to be alert to any contacts or interest shown by known activists. - Periodic updates to the company's board of directors. - Regular review by counsel expert in activism and takeover defense of the company's structural "defense" profile, including as reflected in its charter, bylaws and other governing documents and policies, with an eye towards ensuring effective practices and avoiding reflexively capitulating to "one size fits all" approaches that may prove unduly empowering of hostile actors, involve premature changes in light of company-specific circumstances or otherwise not be in the best interests of the company.
+- A small group of the CEO and the other key officers plus outside legal counsel, investment banker(s), public relations firm and proxy soliciting firm.
+More than a half-century of experience in dealing with activism of all types has shown that the interpersonal relationships among the members of the team play a major part in the outcome of an attack. - Continuing contact and periodic meetings or calls with the team are important. - A periodic fire drill with the team is helpful to maintain a state of preparedness; the team should be familiar with the hedge funds and other investors that have made activist approaches generally and be particularly focused on those that have approached other companies in the same industry and the tactics each fund has used; the team should also use that familiarity to be alert to any contacts or interest shown by known activists. - Periodic updates to the company's board of directors. - Regular review by counsel expert in activism and takeover defense of the company's structural "defense" profile, including as reflected in its charter, bylaws and other governing documents and policies, with an eye towards ensuring effective practices and avoiding reflexively capitulating to "one size fits all" approaches that may prove unduly empowering of hostile actors, involve premature changes in light of company-specific circumstances or otherwise not be in the best interests of the company.